 Remember, premiums don’t go up just because your a smoker.
 That goes for chewing tobacco, too.
 I had a client in his younger 30’s who looked to be in good health.

 I was floored when his medical came back and he was quoted as a tobacco user.
 Turns out I had no idea that he chewed (and he didn’t bother to tell me).
-If you use chewing tobacco, you could get the exact same rates as a traditional smoker, which can be twice as much as a non-smoker is going to pay.
+If you use chewing tobacco, you could get the exact same rates as a traditional smoker, which can be twice as much as a someone else who doesn’t smoke would pay for the same plan.

 Guess how much more premiums for smokers are compared to non-smokers?